 Researchers have entered mice injection of human tumor cells to form a squamous cell carcinoma.
 The drug comprises a chemotherapeutic agent 5-fluorouracil, encapsulated within a nanoparticle (liposome), which functions as an antibody.
 Malignant cells take up a greater amount of drug.

 One group of rodents received the drug by subcutaneous injection, and the other - in conjunction with iontophoresis.
-"We believe that the method in conjunction with iontophoresis to dissipate the drug throughout the tumor area, while in the ordinary administration of it is concentrated in one place," - says Lopez.
+"We believe that the method in conjunction with iontophoresis to dissipate the drug over the entire area of the tumor, while the ordinary administration of it is concentrated in one place," - says Lopez.